nwhetsell/csound-api/README.md

 ### On Linux

-To install Boost and Csound, enter:
+On many Linux distributions, you can install Boost and Csound by entering:

 ```sh
 sudo apt-get --assume-yes install libboost-dev libcsound64-dev